 There are opportunities for Volunteers to work alongside Eden Carers’ staff members to escort groups of young people and/or adults on organised trips away, for example a day trip to Lightwater Valley, a few days in London, or even skiing in France.
 Commitment would be on an ad hoc basis to fit in with the organised trips.

-Supporting a local Hub can be very rewarding, as the Hubs provide an opportunity for Carers to get a break from their caring role and have some time for themselves.
+Supporting a local Hub can be very rewarding, as the Hubs provide an opportunity for arers to get a break from their caring role and have some time for themselves.
 The Hubs consist of four or five Carers in a local area who meet once a month for coffee or lunch.
 The Men's Hub gives male carers an opportunity to get together and share their interestes.
 This monthly hub meets in a local cafés and during the summer months activities such as bowling, archery or gentle fell walking are organised.

 The Volunteer role is really important and will facilitate and help make what the Carers want happen.
 Time commitment is 2 – 3 hours per month.